Luotta/joi-helpers/README.md

-# joi-helpers
+# Joi helpers
-A bunch for helpers to make the use of Joi less verbose.
+A bunch for helpers to make the use of [Joi](https://github.com/hapijs/joi) less verbose.